 As mentioned earlier, BigCommerce offers a full suite of ecommerce features out of the box that are more than adequate for you to start selling online.

 Here’s a list of features that are included in the BigCommerce Standard plan (and higher).

 - Drag And Drop Page Builder – If you are not tech savvy, their drag and drop page builder can help you design great looking web pages without touching a single line of code.

-- Free Templates – BigCommerce offers a variety of free themes that are mobile responsive and look great.
+- Free Templates – There are a variety of free BigCommerce themes that are mobile responsive and look great.

-- Payment Processing – BigCommerce offers an out of the box integration with Braintree payments but you are free to use whichever payment processor you want.
+- Payment Processing – BigCommerce offers an out of the box integration with Braintree payments but you are free to use the payment gateways you want.

 - Image Optimization – BigCommerce will automatically shrink down your images for fast page loading speeds.

 - Discounts And Gift Vouchers – Offer buy one get one free promotions, tiered discounts, repeat customer discounts and more.
 BigCommerce’s discount engine is powerful!

 - Product Reviews – BigCommerce can automatically solicit product reviews to be displayed on your online store.
 These reviews can also show up in the Google search results.

 - Professional Reports – You can generate detailed customer reports, customer acquisition reports, search engine reports, financial reports and more from their backend interface.